Chapter 0.3 – Seaports: Social and Environmental Value

 1. The Public Image of Ports

-The general public often considers port areas as desolate, dangerous, dirty, and unattractive, characterized by buildings with low aesthetics and large machinery emitting noise and air pollutants.
+The general public often considers port areas desolate, dangerous, dirty, and unattractive, characterized by buildings with low aesthetics and large machinery emitting noise and air pollutants.
 People might feel disconnected from ports, particularly in those areas where the port has moved away from the city.
 In short, ports cannot take broad public support for granted.
-This aspect of port competitiveness will undoubtedly become more important in the future as resources such as land are becoming increasingly scarce and as broader social and environmental functions are challenging the economic function of seaports.
+This aspect of port competitiveness will undoubtedly become more important in the future as resources such as land are becoming increasingly scarce and broader social and environmental functions are challenging the economic function of seaports.

-As such, port managers and government bodies nowadays are trying to make sure that new port developments are socially broadly based.
+Nowadays, port managers and government bodies are trying to ensure that new port developments are socially broadly based.
 Conflicts of interest among different stakeholders may overshadow the community of interests.
 Major socio-economic confrontations related to port development and operations can occur when community groups perceive a clear imbalance between the benefits and costs for the local community of having larger ports.
 Public support for ports becomes particularly bleak when a large part of the population is unaware of how the port is organized and operated and to what extent the port contributes to the local economy.
 The concerns solely focus on potential negative effects for the local community, such as road congestion, intrusions on the landscape, noise and air pollution, and the use of scarce land.
 The potential erosion of public support for seaports is a real concern to port managers.

 Next to pure economic effects, ports increasingly need to be guided by social and environmental considerations.
 Public policymakers and port managing bodies are challenged to design effective port-related policies in the fields of urban planning and expansion, safety, security, and sustainability.
 The economic value of a port now tends to be taken as given by some stakeholders, so the argument concentrates on environmental issues and social issues.

 Ports must demonstrate a high level of environmental value to ensure community support.
 However, environmental aspects also play an increasing role in attracting trading partners and potential investors.
-A port with a strong environmental record and a high level of community support is likely to be favored.
+A port with a strong environmental record and high community support is likely to be favored.
 From an environmental perspective, port planning and management should ensure sustainable development.
 The environmental sustainability of port projects and activities has become as important as economic and financial viability.

 Measuring the social value of ports is an extremely difficult exercise.
 Many ports directly support a wide variety of community events and projects through sponsorship in an effort to attract community support.
 However, it is the indirect social contributions that most benefit local communities.
 For example, ports might invest in training and education programs.
 Such forms of social commitment are an important part of the success of ports, linking commercial responsibility to social acceptability and accountability.